kcelestinomaria/infomark-web-app/README.md

 3. **Configure API Keys**

-   Set up your API keys in a YAML configuration file (`config.yaml`) for secure access.
+   Set up your API keys and/or Personal Access Tokens(PAT) in a YAML configuration file (`config.py`) for secure access.

 4. **Run the Application**